-If agreement cannot be reached and / or if there is a risk that assets will be put beyond your reach, in order to protect your rights in this matter we would have to recommend the issuing of Court proceedings.
-In such circumstances we generally try to set the matter down for trial as early as is, if these circumstances arise.
-Carmody Moran Solicitors will always advocate in your best interests and will advise you as to what is the most practical and cost efficient means of protecting your position and achieving your aims, we understand that Family law requires tact and ease that only experience and expert advice can bring to difficult situations.
+If an agreement cannot be reached and/or if there is a risk that assets will be put beyond your reach, in order to protect your rights in this matter we would have to recommend the issuing of Court proceedings.
+In such circumstances, we generally try to set the matter down for trial as early as is, if these circumstances arise.
+Carmody Moran Solicitors will always advocate in your best interests and will advise you as to what is the most practical and cost-efficient means of protecting your position and achieving your aims, we understand that Family law requires tact and ease that only experience and expert advice can bring to difficult situations.

 The likely impact of the Family Law Act 2019 on Separation

 The main provision of this Act is to reduce the living apart period to two years out of the previous three.

 At the time of writing this Act is in its infancy but it does seem likely that parties will be increasingly likely to talk about divorce immediately rather than focusing on Court Ordered Judicial Separation.
 It might be that if emergency relief is required, that a standalone application under the 1976 Maintenance Act or the Guardianship of Infants Act 1964 could be commenced rather than making a full application for judicial separation or that Separation Agreements will become more commonplace as a stepping stone towards an application for Divorce once the requisite time period has expired.

 But in other cases where the protection of the court is required, an application for judicial separation may be required or be commenced which can in due course be superseded and effectively converted to an application for divorce after the two year period has elapsed if the separation proceedings have not been concluded by then.